 Discover Houston's jazz heritage

-At Miller Outdoor Theater
+SATURDAY, SEPT 20th At Miller Outdoor Theatre

 Where: Miller Outdoor Theatre

-At Axelrad
+SUNDAY, SEPT 21st At Axelrad

 Where: Axelrad